Who can claim Universal Credit?

 These are known as ‘legacy benefits’ and have all been replaced by UC.

 Benefits other than ‘legacy benefits’ are not being replaced so you can continue to claim them.
-These include contribution-based JSA, contributory ESA, (Now called ‘new style’ JSA and ESA) child benefit, carer’s allowance, bereavement support payment and personal independence payment.
+These include contributions-based JSA, contributions-based ESA, (Now called ‘new style’ JSA and ESA) child benefit, carer’s allowance, bereavement support payment and personal independence payment.

 I am receiving one of the legacy benefits but have had a change of circumstances